brianhigh/WA_Snowfall_Analysis_Antigravity_Gemini3/README.md

 - ENSO Phase classified using average ONI during the winter months (Nov-Mar).
 - Snowfall approximated from daily snow depth increases.

+---

-See: [prompt.md](prompt.md) for the prompt used to generate this analysis.
+See: [prompt.md](prompt.md) for the prompt used to generate this analysis in Antigravity using Gemini 3 Pro.
+No manual editing was done to the code.
+The README was made from the Walkthrough produced by Antigravity.
+Other than this paragraph, only minor formatting changes were made to the README.